bat-literature/bat-literature.github.io/README.md

 specifies the fingerprint of the version you'd like to verify.
 In this case the fingerprint refers to BatLit Corpus v0.6 .

 In other words, a method exists to help periodically verify that BatLit related content is accessible.
-The workflow shown above is the equivalent of clicking on ~20k This workflow is the equivalent of clicking on all the ~20k download button in the Zenodo html pages in addition to checking each and every entry in BatLit Corpus for a corresponding content.
+The workflow shown above is the equivalent of clicking on all the ~20k download buttons in the BatLit associated Zenodo html pages in addition to checking each and every entry in BatLit Corpus for a corresponding content.

 #### Note on BatLit content in Zenodo